prudent-rs/prudent/README.md

 [peter-lyons-kehl/prudent#1](https://github.com/peter-lyons-kehl/prudent/issues/1).

 # Side fruit and related issues
-Please contribute, or at least give thumbs up, to:
+Please contribute, or at least subscribe, and give thumbs up, to:

 ## Related issues
 Sorted by importance (for `prudent`):